osmode/ddash/README.md

 * Convert between private net Ether and main net Ether

+## Legal Notice
+This is a research protocol being developed at the University of California, San Francisco.
+This is not a tool for launching Initial Coin Offerings or issuing securities.
+Please familiarize yourself with laws that apply to your use case.
+U.S. users should refer to the U.S. Securities and Exchange Commission's [Statement on Cryptocurrencies and Initial Coin Offerings](https://www.sec.gov/news/public-statement/statement-clayton-2017-12-11).
+By using this software, you assume all responsibility for your actions.

 ## Why DDASH?
 Despite the wealth of data produced by academic institutions, research labs, hospitals, and corporations, only a small percentage of data is used to its fullest potential.
-DDASH is a blockchain networking protocol for exchanging data and meta-data against Ethereum-based tokens.
+DDASH is a blockchain networking protocol for exchanging data and meta-data in the form of Ethereum-based tokens.

 ### In its usual siloed state, data is a liability rather than an asset.

 ### DDASH turns data into digital assets.

 DDASH enables one-click deployment of Ethereum networks.
-MD5 hashes of local or distributed data resources are hosted on chain against Ethereum-based tokens than can be exchanged on the main Ethereum network.
+MD5 hashes of local or distributed data resources are hosted on chain against Ethereum-based tokens.
 DDASH optionally interfaces with IPFS to allow network administrators to host resources on IPFS and use the Ethereum blockchain as a permissions manager.

 Our goals are to: